wingersonMJ/wingersonMJ/README.md

 > Scenario testing to generate exercise recommendations for patients with concussion.

 **Generative models**
-> Real-time personalized sleep and exercise recommendations after concussion using wearable data
+> Real-time personalized sleep and exercise recommendations after concussion using wearable data.

 <br><br>
 ## Projects I've worked on...